Paid Sick Leave in California

 Employers can choose to provide more PSL hours or days off.
 Employers can choose to have a PSL policy that provides all of the hours at one time, or the policy can require employees to earn the paid sick leave hours in an accrual plan.
 Employees under an accrual plan must earn at least one hour of paid sick leave for each 30 hours of work.

-Read more about this: Permanent Paid Sick Leave law that took effect in 2015.
+- Frequently Asked Questions on Permanent Paid Sick Leave law that took effect in 2015

 Other Paid Leave Options